ISP-SST/sst_archive/docs/SYSTEM_CONCEPTS.md

  * Posting information about the file location to an HTTP end-point
  * Running the `ingest_fits_cube` management command and providing the same type of information

-See more information about this in the corresponding `Tasks` subsections.
+See more information about this in the [ADMIN_TASKS](./ADMIN_TASKS.md#Ingesting-a-data-cube-using-the-HTTP-endpoint) doc.

 ## SVO Synchronization